All my life experiences, good and not so good, made me who I am, prepared me for what I do. I am grateful.

 2. “I can’t afford coaching”

-Yep, Coaching is expensive.
-In fact, Vistage is probably the most expensive peer group organization there is.
-How can that be?
-Vistage attracts the highest quality members and career Chairs who are always training and growing.
-If you don’t receive at least equivalent value to your membership fees then coaching probably isn’t for you.
-You are never committed to membership beyond the next 90 days.
+If you don’t receive at least equivalent value to what you are paying, then coaching probably isn’t for you.
 The only thing that will keep you as a member long term is if you keep receiving value.
-Otherwise, your membership benefits no one.
-Ask about my membership options
+Otherwise, your this coaching makes no sense for you.

 3. “I need to wait until I get this project done (or business slows, or finish year end close, or…..)